DGCLab/PERREO-Pipeline/README.md

                               based on that column.
 If yes but batch column does not exist, RUVg will reduce the undesired variability.
 -method                       edgeR/DESeq2.
 -k_num                        K number for RUVg-based batch effect reduction.
 As far as the dataset size increases, it is recommended
-                              to also increase the k number (default: 2).
+                              to also increase the k number.
+However, 2-3 factors should be enough to keep all the unwanted variation
+                              (default: 2).
 -log2FC                       Log2-transformed fold-change threshold for Differential Expression Analysis (default: 1).
 -FDR                          Adjusted p-value threshold for Differential Expression Analysis (default: 0.05).
 -prediction_model             yes/no (default: no).
 When activated, it only will design prediction models in case the number of samples